pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 # Stack-based navigation

-Learn about stack-based navigation, that is navigation modeled with collections, including how to model your domains, how to integrate features, how to test your features, and more.
+Learn about stack-based navigation, that is navigation modeled with collections, including how to model thy domains, how to integrate features, how to test thy features, and moe.

 ## Overview

 Stack-based navigation is the process of modeling navigation using collections of state.
-This style of navigation allows you to deep-link into any state of your application by simply constructing a flat collection of data, handing it off to SwiftUI, and letting it take care of the rest.
+This style of navigation allows thou to deep-link into any state of thy application by simply constructing a flat collection of data, handing it off to SwiftUI, and letting it take care of the rest.
-It also allows for complex and recursive navigation paths in your application.
+It also allows for complex and recursive navigation paths in thy application.

   * [Basics](#Basics)
   * [Integration](#Integration)